Charlie David

-Charles David Lubiniecki (born August 9, 1980), better known as Charlie David, is a Canadian actor, writer, director and producer, best known for the male lead in the LGBT horror series Dante's Cove.
+Charles David Lubiniecki (born August 9, 1980) is a Canadian actor, writer, director and producer, best known for the male lead in the LGBT horror series Dante's Cove.
 He has also worked as a TV host on a number of shows like F.Y.E!, SpyTV, Bump! and Crash Test Mommy.

 He is the owner of Border2Border Entertainment, a production company of film, television, digital media and audio projects.

 Biography

 Charlie David was born in Regina, Saskatchewan, and raised in Yorkton.
 His family is of Polish origin.
 During high school, David performed in the musical group Saskatchewan Express, a touring youth show.
 In 2000, he graduated from the Canadian College of Performing Arts in Victoria, British Columbia.

 He then moved on to co-found the boy band 4Now, in which he played piano.
 The band performed around Canada and the United States and opened for acts including Destiny's Child, The Black Eyed Peas and Pink.
 The band released two recordings.
 Derek James, later to play opposite David in the film Mulligans, was also in the band.

 David later turned his attention to hosting and acting.
 He hosted for E!
 Television, NBC, OUTtv, here!
-TV, Pink TV, EGO, and Life Network on such shows as F.Y.E! in 2002, SpyTV in 2001, Bump! in 2005-2012 and Crash Test Mommy in 2004-2005.
+TV, Pink TV, EGO, and Life Network on such shows as F.Y.E! in 2002, SpyTV in 2001, Bump! in 2005-2012 and Crash Test Mommy in 2004–2005.

 He appeared in the mini-series Terminal City in 2005 and received second billing in the gay movie A Four Letter Word (2007) and Kiss the Bride (2008).

 David played the lead character of Toby in the LGBT horror series Dante's Cove.
 His character was portrayed in a monogamous and loving relationship with boyfriend Kevin (Gregory Michael).
 David said in an interview, "What was attractive [about the role] was for me to portray a gay relationship, in which it's not always a different guy every night.
 Many gays and lesbians do pursue—and have—loving relationships in which we are very committed to each other.
 I think that is what Toby brings to the show.
 He is kind of a voice of reason, and has a definite dedication to his boyfriend."